Co-ops in Ontario

 - Limited appreciation of capital.
 (That is, interest on loan capital and dividends on share capital are limited to a percentage fixed by the CCA Act or the articles of incorporation of the co-op)

-Other than a statutory requirement that the majority of their business must be conducted with their members (the 50% Rule), the CCA Act does not regulate the day to day business of a co-operative or the member-established by-laws under which it operates.
+The Co-operative Corporations Act was created in 1974.
+On Co-op is working with the Ontario government to make changes to co-op legislation that will allow co-ops to effectively and efficiently operate in a 21st century economy.
+See the links at right to learn more.
+Other than a statutory requirement that the majority of their business must be conducted with their members (the 50% Rule), the CCA does not regulate the day to day business of a co-operative or the member-established by-laws under which it operates.
+However, co-ops must also operate under the legislation and policies of the industries and sectors in which they operate (e.g. funerals, health care, housing, social services, transportation, etc.)

 Some co-operatives issue securities to their members, and to restricted categories of non-members.
 There is no market for these securities.
 People who invest in co-op securities usually do so for the value the co-operative will provide them as members in making available goods, services, facilities or jobs rather than seeking income or appreciation in the value of their investment.

 ON CO-OP MANDATE: The Ontario Co-operative Association believes that co-operatives build a better world.
-We are the trade association that develops, engages, educates and advocates for Ontario’s 1,300 co-operative businesses.
+We are the trade association and capacity-building organization that develops, engages, educates and advocates for Ontario’s 1,300 co-operative businesses.
 On Co-op is an information and resources network with a mission to lead, cultivate and connect co-operatives.

 The Ontario Co-operative Association provides its member-owners with programs, resources and networks that support their organizations and facilitate growth and opportunity.
 From the strong foundation provided by our membership, On Co-op builds co-op awareness and vitality, and unites the co-operative movement in Ontario.

 Since 1989, the Ontario Co-operative Association (On Co-op) has served co-ops, credit unions and co-operative federations in Ontario.
 Francophone co-operatives are represented by the Conseil de la Cooperation de l'Ontario (CCO).
-On Co-op and CCO often partner to deliver co-operative development services in the province.
+On Co-op and CCO are working together on a shared government relations strategy and often partner to deliver co-operative development services in the province.

-A variety of sectoral federations represent and serve groups of co-operatives in Ontario, including the Ontario Worker Co-op Federation, Organization for Parent Participation in Childcare and Education Ontario, GROWMARK Inc, Central 1 Credit Union, Ontario Student Co-operative Association, Ontario Sustainable Energy Association, and the Co-operative Housing Federation of Canada, Ontario Region.
-Almost all sector federations are members of On Co-op.
+A variety of sectoral federations represent and serve groups of co-operatives in Ontario, including the Canadian Worker Co-op Federation, GROWMARK Inc, Central 1 Credit Union, Ontario Student Co-operative Association, the Federation of Community Power Co-operatives, and the Co-operative Housing Federation of Canada, Ontario Region.
+Almost all sector federations that have member co-ops operating in Ontario are members of On Co-op.

 In 2002, On Co-op undertook to identify each of the co-operatives, caisses populaires and credit unions in the province.
 In 2007, On Co-op, in association with Imagine Canada and the Social Economy Centre, launched a comprehensive survey of every co-op, credit union and caisse populaire in Ontario.
-These extensive undertakings led to the creation of a map depicting all of the co-ops in Ontario (found in the related documents at the top right of this page), as well as our Find A Co-op Directory of Ontario co-ops.
+In 2015, On Co-op worked with researchers to further examine the economic impact of co-operatives in Ontario.
+We have created a map depicting the co-ops in Ontario (found in the related documents at the top right of this page), and maintain a list of all co-op and credit union head offices and branches in Ontario.
+See our Find A Co-op Directory to discover the co-ops in your community.
 More information can be found on our census page.